CirklAI/.github/profile/README.md

 - **Elixir**-Simply amazing, never before have I enjoyed creating a web app.
 - **Rust**-The G.O.A.T

-  -Note: The not all of the above languages in this section are in use at Cirkl, I just personaly like them ;)
+> Note: The not all of the above languages in this section are in use at Cirkl, I just personaly like them ;)